GetStream/awesome-saas-services/README.md

 # Awesome SaaS Services

-A curated of the best SaaS services for developers to build modern, scalable applications.
-Here at Stream, we use a number of SaaS solutions to keep our business up and running smoothly.
-We don't believe in vendor lock in, so we tend to lean towards services that allow us to move when necessary, as the business needs.
-Below is a comprehensive (and growing) list of services that we use at Stream.
-Please feel free to make Pull Requests to add additional SaaS offerings that you feel may help the community.
+Awesome SaaS Services is a curated of the best SaaS services for developers to build modern, scalable applications.
+Here at [https://getstream.io](Stream), we use a number of SaaS solutions to keep our business up and running smoothly.

+We don't believe in vendor lock in, so we tend to lean toward services that allow us to move when necessary, as the business requires.
+Below is a comprehensive and growing list of services that we use at [Stream](https://getstream.io).

+As always, please feel free to make Pull Requests to add additional SaaS offerings that you feel may help the community.

 ## Infrastructure, Engineering & APIs